-Super-simple pineapple coconut ice cream that transports you to an island vacation.
-You’ll never guess it’s vegan!
+This super-simple non-dairy pineapple coconut ice cream transports you to an island vacation.
+You’ll never guess it’s vegan ice cream!

 Hello from Hawaii!
-How perfectly did this work out?
-Today is a Recipe ReDux post day.
-The theme is to share a favorite vacation memory food.
 I’m in Kauai right now.
 Guess what’s for dinner?
 Yep.
 Pina Coladas.
 Or in this case, pina colada ice cream with salted macadamias.
 You’re welcome.

 First, a few scenes from my vacation.
 You might think it’s weird to do Kauai in August, but remember I live in AZ, where we hunker down inside for the summer.
 Our August is like February for the rest of the country.
 So the thought of 85 degrees with light, on and off showers is actually pretty nice right about now.
 And Kauai is gorgeous, and you can see:

 It’s an amazing mix of beach and jungle.
 Very Costa Rica.
 With roosters instead of monkeys and sloths.
 And here’s a fun fact about Kauai.
 If you feel like you’ve been here before, it might be because all of these movies/TV shows have been filmed here:

 The Descendants (I keep waiting for George Clooney to appear)

 Lord of the Flies

 So back to the ice cream.
 You should use full-fat coconut milk, and NOT the kind in the cartons where the milk alternatives are.

 You want the coconut milk in the can, in the Asian section of the supermarket.
 Low fat will be like eating coconut ice, so just splurge on the full fat.
 It’s ice cream after all, and just a treat, not a meal, and the fruit and nuts are good for you, so they kind of cancel out the fat in the coconut milk… #DietitianReasoning